 - A perennial grass that flourishes in cold weather but goes dormant in warm weather

 - Grows very quickly, so it recovers from urination spots quickly

 - Requires lots of sun in most circumstances.
 Needs a lot of maintenance in warm weather conditions

 Perennial Rye Grass is not the most popular choice of lawn grasses but not because it’s actually bad.
 It simply gets overshadowed by some grasses with more notable names.

 Perennial Rye Grass is most notable for its very quick germination time: whereas the aforementioned Kentucky Bluegrass can take up to three weeks to even be noticeable, Perennial Rye Grass is ready to be mowed in that same amount of time.

 Because of this, the grass is often used to help other grass options grow, by providing them with shade.

 That said, it is still a good choice for a lawn in and of itself.
-It’s very resilient and even has natural resistance to pests and disease.
-It does quite well in cool temperatures, but can thrive just fine in warm conditions with enough hydration.
+It’s very resilient and even has a natural resistance to pests and disease.
+It does quite well in cool temperatures but can thrive just fine in warm conditions with enough hydration.

 On the negative side of things, Perennial Rye Grass doesn’t spread very well, because it lacks the same root system as many other grasses.
 This means it grows in clumps, and bare spots are quite common.
 Lawns will need to be reseeded in barren spots to get an even and good-looking lawn.